Labels

 Speaker Placement: Something Has To Be Done

-Sound quality on mobile devices was, often, a very overlooked feature.
+Galaxy Note 10.1 Sound quality on mobile devices was, often, a very overlooked feature.
 When I had the HTC Sensation, I eventually return it because of the terrible speaker it had.
 These days I feel like sound quality is becoming more important to manufacturers.
-The new Kindle Fire HD has Dolby digital surround sound speakers, and the HTC 8X has enhanced music playback with Beats audio.
+The new Kindle Fire HD has Dolby digital surround sound speakers, and the...

 read more